chorboon/Zal/README.md

 ## OBJECTIVE
 To build a dockerized app with APIs for uploading and downloading files

-HOWTO:
+## HOWTO
 To build the images, run the following as root:

-docker build -t file-app .
+`docker build -t file-app .'

-docker run --name file-app -p 80:5000 file-app
+`docker run --name file-app -p 80:5000 file-app'

 Use a browser to perform the following: